• Destinations

 While helicopter operations currently focus on sightseeing, Scenic continues to explore additional expedition possibilities for future seasons.

-Concepts under development include advanced exploration support and alpine scouting operations, reinforcing Scenic Eclipse’s role as a platform for ongoing innovation, not a static product.
+At present, concepts under development include advanced exploration support and alpine scouting operations.
+These initiatives reinforce Scenic Eclipse’s role as a platform for ongoing innovation rather than a static product.

 Availability, Exclusivity and What to Expect

-Because these experiences rely on advanced technology and strict operational standards, participation is intentionally limited.
+Because these experiences rely on advanced technology and strict operational standards, Scenic intentionally limits participation.

-• Submarine and helicopter experiences are optional enhancements
+• Submarine and helicopter experiences remain optional enhancements

-• Spaces are limited, adding a sense of exclusivity
+• Limited spaces add a genuine sense of exclusivity

-• Professional briefings and checks ensure a smooth experience
+• Professional briefings and safety checks ensure a seamless experience

-Rather than mass-market attractions, these are carefully curated expedition experiences designed to be memorable, not rushed.
+Rather than functioning as mass-market attractions, these activities operate as carefully curated expedition experiences, designed to feel memorable, immersive, and never rushed.

 Paramount Pro-Tip

-Demand for the Scenic Eclipse submarine and helicopters is consistently high, particularly on Antarctica itineraries.
-We recommend discussing availability and preferences before departure, allowing us to guide you through the best options and maximise your experience onboard.
+Demand for the Scenic Eclipse submarine and helicopters remains consistently high, especially on Antarctica itineraries.
+For that reason, we strongly recommend discussing availability and preferences before departure.
+By doing so, we can help you select the best options and maximise your onboard experience.

 Scenic Eclipse helicopters flightseeing over Antarctica